mysmimal/CosmoNuFitter/README.md

-# CosmogenicNuFitter
+# CosmoNuFitter

-**CosmogenicNuFitter** is a framework for fast modelling and fitting of cosmogenic Neutrino spectra using precomputed Neutrino propagation kernels generated with CRPropa3.
+**CosmoNuFitter** is a framework for fast modelling and fitting of Cosmogenic Neutrino and Cosmic Ray spectra using precomputed green's functions generated with PriNCe and validated using CRPropa3.
-Designed as a direct extension of [CosmogenicNuForge](https://github.com/mysmimal/CosmogenicNuForge).

 Currently under development as part of my Bachelor thesis.